 Some ASDs are treated with a device that covers the opening in the septum.
-The device is placed through a large blood vessel in the groin using a long, thin tube (catheter).
+The device is placed through a large blood vessel in the groin using a long, thin tube (catheter) through a large blood vessel in the groin up to the heart.
 This is called cardiac catheterization.

-Other patients need surgery to close the hole with sutures or a patch.
+Other children need surgery to close the hole with stitches (sutures) or a patch.

 Reprinted with permission www.heart.org. ©2009, American Heart Association, Inc.

 The position and size of the defect are important factors in deciding the mode of treatment.
 Children need to reach a certain age and weight in order to have catheterization.
 If the defect is large and close to a heart valves, doctors may not be able to close it using a device; instead, the child will need surgery.

 To meet your child's long-term healthcare needs, we have a special Adult Congenital Heart Disease Program to transition your child to adult care when they're ready.

 Contact the Heart Center at 206-987-2015 for a cardiac referral, a second opinion or more information.